sebawita/articles/Intro-to-code-sharing.md

 As a bonus we are going to cover how to use the `i18n` module for language specific text.

-This is really simple to use.
-You can find the English resource file at `src/assets/i18n/en.json`.
+The way it works is rather straight forward.
+For every supported language you need a json resource file (like en.json, fr.json), which should contain key-translation value pairs for all the required phrases.
+Then to translate a phrase we use the `translate pipe`, which looks up the key and returns the translated value.

+Let's try it out.

  1. Update/create the language files

-Let's add the fields for the `simple` and `lazy` examples to `src/assets/i18n/en.json`:
+Let's find the existing English resource file at `src/assets/i18n/en.json` and add the fields for the `simple` and `lazy` examples:

 ```
 {